stantonwjones/nails-boilerplate/README.md

 ###### Actions
 Actions are used to define how nails should respond to an incoming request.
-By default, actions are synchronous.
-This means that each action will attempt to render a corresponding view immediately after the action returns.
+If no action has been defined for a route, nails will default to the index action.*

 For example, HomeController#index will attempt to render the view defined in
 //app/views/home/index.jsx